scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** concentration, 1 hour

-Target up to 5 creatures.
+Target up to 5 creatures in range that you can see.
 Make a spellcasting roll adding 1 terrible die, plus a terrible die for every creature targeted.
 On success the creatures gain +1 to a single attribute for the duration of the spell.
 They also gain +1 to their proficiency modifier in that attributes saving throw for every crit rolled.

-Add a proficiency die for every level above the 1st.
+Add a proficiency die for every level above 1st.

 ___
 #### Gust